osohq/oso/docs/integration-guide.rst

             authorized_records.append(record)

 This approach works well if the expected size of ``records`` after the database fetch is relatively small.
+It allows the same policy to be used for GET & list fetch requests.
 It is not performant if the record set is large.

 **Duplicating filter logic**

-In this approach, we only use oso to confirm that access is allowed.
+Above, we only use oso to confirm that access is allowed.
 While oso remains the authoritative source of authorization information, it is not used to determine which records to fetch.
 This approach is helpful if you have authorization rules that must be applied to highly sensitive data using oso,